Swim With A Manatee: Our Tips Before Booking!

 A gentle giant manatee’s sole diet is wild grasses that grow in Florida’s coastal waters.
 Due to a reduction of their feeding grasses, they are struggling and are now classified as an endangered species.

-You can go swimming with manatees year round in Crystal River, Florida.
+You can swim with manatees year round in Crystal River, Florida.

-If you visit between November and April you will be here during the high season as the populations here grow during cooler months.
-So if you have this flexibility we suggest planning your trip during the winter months.
+Between November and April is high season as populations rest here during cooler months.
+We suggest planning your trip during these winter months.

 Swimming with Wild Manatees is perhaps more expensive than other Florida water based activities, but it’s far more unique.
-Remember you are hiring time on a boat, the captain, a marine biologist guide, use of wet-suits and time with an endangered species.
 Compared to a day in Disney, we say it’s likely cheaper to swim with manatees vs. a trip to Orlando!